 The Japanese practice of Shinrin-yoku, or forest bathing, is the simple and therapeutic act of spending time in a forest

 If you've ever been in a forest, listened to the birds and watched the sunshine filtering through the leaves, you've already participated in one of the best things you can do for your physical and mental well-being.
-Even Japanese doctors promote forest bathing as an antidote to hectic urban life.
+Even Japanese doctors promote forest bathing as a relaxing break from hectic urban life.

 What is forest bathing

 Leave your phone at the hotel—this should be a chance for a digital detox—and head to the nearest forest for a meander through the trees.
 No hiking, running, or mountain-climbing necessary.
 You can even sit if you want to.
 Take a moment to appreciate your surroundings and listen to the sounds around you: twittering birds, rustling bush, trickling streams.
 Breathe in clean, fragrant air and soak in the sights of the textured ground and the shapes of the leaves in the sky.
 Touch the soft, green moss carpeting the shaded stones, or the rough bark on the trees.
 Let the stillness around you influence your state of mind and make you forget the constant motion of the city.
 This is a sensory experience.

 The many health benefits of forest bathing

 Forest bathing has become a vital part of preventative healthcare in Japan.
 The results of Japanese studies have shown forest bathing improves sleep quality, mood, ability to focus, and stress levels.
 Chronic stress can contribute to the development of ailments like anxiety, depression, and insomnia, to name a few.
 It can also contribute to physiological problems, like high blood pressure, muscle tension, and lowered immune response.
 Spending time in nature, away from modern technology and big cities can improve your physical and mental health by reducing the effects of stress on your body.
 Prescribed forest bathing in Japan has led to a healthier lifestyle for people of all ages.